Upper Midwest braces for blizzard, nearly 2 feet of snow

 Weather service meteorologist Frank Pereira said the system was expected to affect about 43 million Americans.

-Forecasters warned of life-threatening conditions, with bitter cold and strong winds bringing danger beyond the snow.

-Temperatures could plunge to minus 15 to minus 20 degrees on Thursday (minus 26 to minus 29 Celsius) and minus 25 degrees (minus 32 Celsius) Friday in Grand Forks, North Dakota.
-Wind chills may fall to 50 degrees below zero (minus 46 Celsius), said Nathan Rick, a meteorologist in Grand Forks.
+Temperatures could plunge to minus 15 to minus 20 degrees on Thursday (minus 26 to minus 29 Celsius) and minus 25 degrees (minus 32 Celsius) Friday in Grand Forks, North Dakota, meteorologist Nathan Rick said.
+Wind chills of 50 degrees below zero were possible.

-Wind gusts of 35 mph will be common and could reach 50 mph in western and central Minnesota.
+Wind gusts of 35 mph (56 kph) will be common in western and central Minnesota, with some blowing even stronger.
 That will result in “significant blowing and drifting snow with whiteout conditions in open areas,” the weather service said.

 According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches from Oct.
 31 through Nov.
 3, 1991 — known as the Halloween Blizzard.
 The second-largest was 21.1 inches of snow from Nov.
 29 through Dec.
 1, 1985.
 The Twin Cities got 20 inches of snow on Jan.
 22 and Jan.
 23, 1982.